simplyedwin/tgc-codeinstitute-project-4/README.md

 </p>
 <br/>

 - ***Cart Icons*** - The figures below show 2 type of cart icon.
-The left is displayed when no item is added into the cart while the right is displayed when items are added into the cart.
+The left figure is displayed when no item is added into the cart while the right figure is displayed when items are added into the cart.
  <br/>
  <p align="center">
 <img src="static/images/emptycarticon.JPG" height=50>